unepwcmc/tradetool-navigator/README.md

 - `bundle install`
 - `yarn install`
 - `rails db:create db:migrate`
-- `rails import:tools` //not currently working
+- `rails import:tools` //not currently working with tools.csv - use tools-test.csv
 - `rails s`
 - `./bin/webpack-dev-server`
 - You will need to re-add the wcmc-components package everytime you re-build it (For example - it still isn't on npm, you pull the latest, create the build files then in this repo you will need to run `yarn add ../wcmc-components`)